hardy12994/xlconverter/README.md

 ### Excel to objects

 - Purpose - convert Excel Rows to objects.
-- xl_objects function is use for it.
+- xlToObjects function is use for it.
 - Parameters required - `filePath` the path of excel file from where to get it.
 - It returns the rows in the form of objects , with related keys.

 ### Objects to Excel

 - Purpose - convert excel to objects.
-- objects_xl function is use for it.
+- objectsToXl function is use for it.
 - It returns Promise will be reject Or resolve with string.
   - For resolve `sheetName` sheet successfully created.
   - For reject `sheetName` sheet not created.